-The challenges faced by the DevOps professionals in standardization the DevOps processes are
+The challenges faced by the DevOps professionals in the standardization of the DevOps processes are

 Watch this Devops video by Intellipaat: